 Format of Deck Logs

-Deck logs are bulky documents.
+Deck logs can be volumous documents.
 Prior to the 1980s, logs were kept on oversized (10 by 15 inches) paper, a typical log consisting of four or more pages per day.
 In the 1980s, in keeping with a Congressional mandate to standardize on 8.5 by 11 inch paper, deck logs began to be written, by hand, on pages of that size.
-This greatly increased the page count; single months' logs from recent years run to as many as 300 or 400 pages for an aircraft carrier (up to 200 pages for a destroyer).
-Under the old format, a ship's deck log might run 120 pages or more per month, or over 1200 pages per year.
-Under the new format, logs can run from 100 to 400 pages per month or, say, from 1,200 to several thousand pages per year.
+This greatly increased the page count; single months' logs from recent years run to as many as 300 to 800 pages for an aircraft carrier.

 Most deck logs from 1979 to about 1993 are on microfiche, and the original paper copy for this timeframe was normally destroyed when the deck logs were microfiched.
 Deck logs for the post-1993 timeframe are in the original paper form.